On Efficient Domination for Some Classes of $H$-Free Chordal Graphs

 Now $v$ is adjacent to exactly one vertex of $V \setminus \{v\}$.

-If $v$ is adjacent to a degree 3 vertex $w$ of diamond then $H[N(w)]=P_3+P_1$ as above.
-If $v$ is adjacent to a degree 3 vertex of paw then $H=H_2$.
-If $v$ is adjacent to a degree 3 vertex of claw then $H=H_1$.
+If $v$ is adjacent to a degree 3 vertex $w$ of a diamond then $H[N(w)]=P_3+P_1$ as above.
+If $v$ is adjacent to a degree 3 vertex of a paw then $H=H_2$.
+If $v$ is adjacent to a degree 3 vertex of a claw then $H=H_1$.

-If $v$ is adjacent to one vertex of $K_4$ or one vertex of diamond of degree 2 (co-chair) or one vertex of paw of degree 2 (bull) then by Theorem 1 of \cite{BraDabHuaPau2015}, the clique-width is bounded.
+If $v$ is adjacent to one vertex of $K_4$ or one vertex of the diamond of degree 2 (co-chair) or one vertex of a paw of degree 2 (bull) then by Theorem 1 of \cite{BraDabHuaPau2015}, the clique-width is bounded.

-In all other cases, $H$ is $P_5$, chair or co-P, and thus, WED is solvable in polynomial time as above.
+In all other cases, $H$ is a $P_5$, chair or co-$P$, and thus, WED is solvable in polynomial time as above.

-Of course there are many larger examples of graphs $H$ for which ED is open for $H$-free chordal graphs such as the two variants in Figure \ref{extendedP6}:

-In general, one can restrict $H$ by various conditions such as diameter (if the diameter of $H$ is at least 6 then $H$ contains $2P_3$) and size of connected components (if $H$ has at least two connected components of size at least 3 then $H$ contains $2P_3$, $K_3+P_3$, or $2K_3$).
+Of course there are many larger examples of graphs $H$ for which ED is open for $H$-free chordal graphs.
+In general, one can restrict $H$ by various conditions such as diameter (if the diameter of $H$ is at least 6 then $H$ contains an induced $2P_3$) and size of connected components (if $H$ has at least two connected components of size at least 3 then $H$ contains an induced $2P_3$, $K_3+P_3$, or $2K_3$).
 It would be nice to classify the open cases in a more detailed way.

+{\bf Acknowledgment.} We gratefully thank the anonymous reviewers for their comments and corrections.
+The second author would like to witness that he just tries to pray a lot and is not able to do anything without that - ad laudem Domini.

 \begin{footnotesize}

 \end{footnotesize}